-Eligible Activity: Sec.
-105 (a) () () - public facilities, public services, debris removal, buyout and acquisition, and payment of the non-federal share
+(19) (21) (22) (23) - public facilities, public services, debris removal, relocation, buyout and acquisition, and payment of the non-federal

-Geographic Eligibility: Projects must be in a Federally declared county for Hurricane Matthew.
+Geographic Eligibility: Projects must be in a Federally declared county for Hurricane storm eligible county.

-Applicant Eligibility: Local, county and State governments, non-profit organizations in a storm eligible county.
 All applicants in FEMAPA program with a DR-4285 designated project who have been determined to be eligible for funding.